More Than a Library…

-Our Xerox machine makes high quality, fast copying available at a minimal cost (20¢ per page for black and white and 50¢ for color).
+Our Xerox machine makes high quality, fast copying available at a minimal cost (25¢ per page for black and white and 50¢ for color).
 You are responsible for all copies you make, so please ask a staff member for assistance if needed.
-Faxing is also available for 50¢ per page.
-Scanning is free of charge, as there is no printing involved.
-The Xerox machine will scan and send to an email address as a PDF, and we also have a photo scanner on one of the desktop computers to scan to a picture or document file.
+Faxing is also available for $1.00 per page ($1.25 long distance).
+Scanning and emailing a document as a PDF on the Xerox is 25¢ per page.
+We also have a photo scanner on one of the desktop computers to scan a picture or document.

 Resources for Students

-The library provides private tutoring rooms and a comfortable café for meeting or quiet study, available on a first-come, first-serve basis.
+The library provides private tutoring rooms and a comfortable café for meeting or quiet study.
 We are also happy to offer students up to 5 pages of free printing for homework assignments.
 In addition, each school in the district has a designated card for student in-library computer access – ask at the front desk for details.

 Room Rental & Reservation

-If you need help with the computers, internet, software, equipment, or any other technology, the staff is happy to help.
-You can even make a one-on-one appointment for further individual assistance.
+If you need help with the computers, internet, software, equipment, or any other technology, the staff is happy to help on a limited basis.
+You can make a one-on-one appointment for further individual assistance.